awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Manual snapshots<a name="about-manual-snapshots"></a>

 You can take a manual snapshot any time\.
 By default, manual snapshots are retained indefinitely, even after you delete your cluster\.
 You can specify the retention period when you create a manual snapshot, or you can change the retention period by modifying the snapshot\.
+For more information about changing the retention period, see [Changing the manual snapshot retention period](managing-snapshots-console.md#snapshot-manual-retention-period)\.

 If a snapshot is deleted, you can't start any new operations that reference that snapshot\.
 However, if a restore operation is in progress, that restore operation will run to completion\.

 Amazon Redshift has a quota that limits the total number of manual snapshots that you can create; this quota is per AWS account per AWS Region\.
-The default quota is listed at [AWS service limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_redshift)\.
+The default quota is listed at [Quotas and limits in Amazon Redshift](amazon-redshift-limits.md)\.

 ## Managing snapshot storage<a name="managing-snapshot-storage"></a>